hasan972/sneakrs_backend/README.md

+//////////////////////////////First///////////////////////////////////////
+The command npm init -y initializes a new Node.js project by automatically creating a package.json file with default settings.

+Breakdown:
+npm init: This command sets up a new Node.js project and prompts you for several inputs like project name, version, description, entry point, and more.
+It results in the creation of a package.json file, which contains metadata about your project and tracks dependencies.

+-y: This flag answers "yes" to all the default prompts during the initialization, so it skips the interactive prompts and generates a package.json with default values.

+The generated package.json will contain:
+name: The name of your project (default is the folder name).
+version: The starting version of the project (default: 1.0.0).
+main: The entry point file (default: index.js).
+scripts: Basic commands (like test, which is left empty by default).
+Other fields such as license, keywords, and author.
+It’s a quick way to get your project started without manually setting up configuration options.

+////////////////////////////////Next//////////////////////////

 The command npm i express nodemon mongoose jsonwebtoken crypto-js installs several Node.js packages.
 Here's what each of them does:

 express: A fast, unopinionated, minimalist web framework for Node.js.
 It simplifies building web applications and APIs by providing a robust set of features for routing, middleware, and handling HTTP requests and responses.